 Keep at least one warm blanket or a sleeping bag in the car so you have something to bundle up in if you get stuck somewhere in the cold.

-Have some cash in the car, in case you come across somewhere that will not take card.
+Have some cash in the car, in case you come across somewhere that will not take a card.
 This is particularly true when traveling in more remote locations.

-Have your charger and some backup charging device with you so that you always have battery on your cell and can use it in sticky situations to contact who you need to be contacted.
+Have your charger and some backup charging device with you so that you always have a charged battery on your cell and can use it in sticky situations to contact who you need to be contacted.

 Finally, get a full tune-up before you hit the road.
 Make sure everything is in top shape before you start out on your journey.